 - Some horses may need a verbal cue, such as a “cluck” sound with your mouth or a word of encouragement to move forward, like “come along”.

 Leading less seasoned horses by the reins:

 Not all horses have spent enough time being handled by humans to automatically follow and keep pace.
 Although most of us don’t think about it, learning to walk alongside a human, matching their pace, and not charging ahead is actually a skill that horses have to be trained for.
-(In fact, it’s one of the best activities you can do with a foal and among the most important things you can do with a yearling horse)
+(In fact, it’s one of the best activities you can do with a foal or baby horse and among the most important things you can do with a yearling horse)

 To lead these horses forward, you may need to use physical cues they are more familiar with.
 If you’re near a tack room you can grab a lead rope and attach it to the chin piece of your horse’s bridle’s noseband.
 Clipping the snap onto the leather strap of the noseband effectively turns the headstall of the bridle into a halter- a tug on a lead line signals the horse with pressure at the poll, and generally, even green horses will walk forward at this cue.

 If you don’t have a lead line handy to snap onto your horse’s bridle, you can unbuckle one or both of the reins from the horse’s bit and attach it directly to the noseband of your horse’s bridle.
 This prevents uncomfortable – or even painful – pressure on the bit that would be caused by trying to lead a horse by reins still attached to a bit and bridle.